aryounce/terraform-aws-bootstrap/docs/Setup-Via-CloudFormation.md

 "ParameterPrefix=my/param/prefix"
 ```

-Override the prefix of the [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) values that are created to store the S3 bucket name and DynamoDB table.
-Set to `/terraform` by default, you may customize this to be `/my/param/prefix` by specifying `"ParameterPrefix=my/param/prefix"` (note the omitted leading `/`).
+Override the prefix of the [SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) values that are created to store the S3 bucket name and DynamoDB table, which is `/terraform` by default.
+When overriding please omit the leading `/`.